seven1m/bulk_bundler/README.md

 - using threads as if I know how to do that safely
 - assuming you are using [rbenv](https://github.com/rbenv/rbenv)

-And I'm sure there more!
+And I'm sure there are more!

 ## Installation